vmware-archive/cbapi/README.md

 ## API Authentication

 Each user in Cb has a personal API key.
-To find a user's API key, log into the console as that user, then click the username in the upper right -> Profile -> API Token.
+To find a API key corresponding with a particular Carbon Black user account, log into the console as that user, then click the username in the upper right -> Profile -> API Token.
 (If the API Token is missing or otherwise compromised, click "Reset" to generate a new token for that user.)

 For an API request to the Cb server, add this key to a custom HTTP Request Header `X-Auth-Token`.